Saint Patrick's Day

 On Saint Patrick's Day, various Australian cities and towns, including Sydney, Melbourne, and Brisbane, host vibrant parades and community festivals.
 Various landmarks, including the Sydney Opera House, have been illuminated in green as part of the "global greening" initiative.
 Australian schools and community groups often organise activities involving Irish music, dance, and food, further deepening the bond between Australia and its Irish past.
 Saint Patrick's Day is celebrated annually on March 17.

-Facts about Saint Patrick's Day
+Top 10 Facts for 2026 Saint Patrick's Day in Australia

 Top things to do in Australia for Saint Patrick's Day